Supporting a Loved One: For Male Partners & Parents

 - Do something special for her…flowers, dinners, a gift, a love letter

-- Be affectionate, but be prepared for her not to want to be sexual
+- Be affectionate, but be prepared for her to not want to be sexual

 - You can be affectionate without having sex

-- Be understanding about the symptoms of pregnancy: Nausea, tiredness, irritability and moodiness are all pregnancy symptoms
+- Be understanding about the symptoms of pregnancy: nausea, tiredness, irritability, and moodiness are all pregnancy symptoms

-- Have pain medication available and maybe a heating pad or hot water bottle
+- Have pain medication available and maybe a heating pad

 - To avoid infection, she should not have intercourse for two weeks